Saints, Peat agree on 5-year contract - WHIZ News

 Peat has been selected to the Pro Bowl each of the past two seasons and has contributed to an offense that has averaged an NFL-best 394.8 yards per game during the past five seasons.

-Last season he started at guard in all 10 regular-season games in which he played as well as in New Orleans’ lone playoff game.
+An Arizona native and son of former NFL lineman Todd Peat, he started at guard in all 10 regular-season games in which he played last season.
+He missed six games with a fractured forearm but was back in time for New Orleans’ regular-season finale and lone playoff game.

+“I’m healthy now and just looking forward to this next season and just improving from last year, really,” Peat said.

+Peat’s return puts all five 2019 starters on the offensive line — Peat, left tackle Terron Armstead, center Erik McCoy, right guard Larry Warford and right tackle Ryan Ramczyk — under contract for the coming season.
+Peat said he preferred to return to that group over joining four new linemates with another club.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL